mvallim/kubernetes-under-the-hood/documentation/kube-demo-application.md

    ```

 #### Creating the Frontend Service
-The redis-slave and redis-master Services you applied are only accessible within the container cluster because the default type for a Service is ClusterIP.
-ClusterIP provides a single IP address for the set of Pods the Service is pointing to.
+The `redis-slave` and `redis-master` Services you applied are only accessible within the container cluster because the default type for a Service is ClusterIP. `ClusterIP` provides a single IP address for the set of Pods the Service is pointing to.
 This IP address is accessible only within the cluster.

-If you want guests to be able to access your guestbook, you must configure the frontend Service to be externally visible, so a client can request the Service from outside the container cluster.
-Minikube can only expose Services through NodePort.

-> Note: Some cloud providers, like Google Compute Engine or Google Kubernetes Engine, support external load balancers.
-If your cloud provider supports load balancers and you want to use it, simply delete or comment out type: NodePort, and uncomment type: LoadBalancer.

-1. Apply the frontend Service from the frontend-service.yaml file:
+1. Apply the frontend Service from the `frontend-service.yaml` file:
    ```
    kubectl apply -f https://k8s.io/examples/application/guestbook/frontend-service.yaml
    ```